MCGritti/vue-cbus/README.md

 The *debugMode* option controls if **vue-cbus** will log debug messages.

 ## <a name="usage">Usage</a>
-**vue-cbus** automatically creates a global context when the applcation starts.
+**vue-cbus** automatically creates a global context when the application starts.
 You can access it in your component using *this.$gbus*, like shown in the example below